Airbus A400M Atlas: Delays and problems

 In April 2016, production faults affecting 14 propeller gearboxes (PGBs) produced by Italian supplier Avio Aero were discovered.
 The issue, involving a heat treatment process that weakened the ring gear, affected no other PGBs; the units involved needed changing.
 Airbus noted: "pending full replacement of the batch, any aircraft can continue to fly with no more than one affected propeller gearbox installed and is subject to continuing inspections."
 Another PGB issue involved input pinion plug cracking, which could release small metallic particles into the oil system, which is safeguarded by a magnetic sensor.
 Only engines 1 and 3, which have propellers that rotate to the right, were affected.
 The European Aviation Safety Agency (EASA) issued an Airworthiness Directive mandating immediate on-wing inspection, followed by replacement if evidence of damage was found.
 On 27 April 2016, Airbus warned there may be a substantial PGB repair cost.
 An interim PGB fix was certified in July 2016, greatly extending inspection intervals.

 In May 2016, Airbus confirmed that a cracking behaviour identified during quality control checks in 2011 was found in a French A400M's fuselage part.
 Not impacting safety, it could be repaired during regular maintenance/upgrade schedules.
 The aluminium-zinc alloy, known as 7000 series, was used in several central frames.
 Its chemistry, along with environmental conditions, led to crack propagation.
 The alloy was excluded from future aircraft.
 A retrofit to remove it from early A400Ms, which could take up to seven months, was considered.

 On 29 May 2016, Enders conceded in an interview published in Bild am Sonntag that some of the "massive problems" of the A400M were of Airbus' own making: "We underestimated the engine problems...Airbus had let itself be persuaded by some well-known European leaders into using an engine made by an inexperienced consortium."
 Furthermore, it had assumed full responsibility for the engine.
-On 27 July 2016, Airbus confirmed that it took a $1 billion charge over delivery issues and export prospects.
+On 27 July 2016, Airbus confirmed that it took a US$1 billion charge over delivery issues and export prospects.
 Enders also stated that "Industrial efficiency and the step-wise introduction of the A400M's military functionalities are still lagging behind schedule and remain challenging."